ecbush/xenoGI/README.md

 - NCBI blast+

-  We need blastp and makeblastdb executables in the path.
+  We need blastp and makeblastdb executables.

 - Python 3